nonchris/counting-words-appearing-in-pdf/README.md

 # Counting Names
-A UI-based program to search a PDF for all nouns (words that start with a capitalized letter) and the pages they occur on.
+A GUI-based program to search a PDF for all nouns (words that start with a capitalized letter) and the pages they occur on.
 The result will be saved to a given file.

 ### Install